SDFIdk/ML_object_detection/README.md

     python src/ML_object_detection/infer_with_sahi.py --weights models/example_model.pt --folder_with_images data/example_images/ --result_folder output
     ```

+## Create dataset for training

+* split the images to sizes suitable for yolo

+    python split_with_gdal.py --image /path/to/large/images --output dataset/folder --x 640 --y 640 --overlap 40

 *   Create a dataset with labelme
-    split dataset like this
-    python split_with_gdal.py --image /path/to/large/images --output dataset/folder --x 640 --y 640 --overlap 40

-* copy all data to a new location before doing the next steps
+    Open folder containing the splitted images

-    note: draw rectangles form the upper left corner to the lower right corner
+    for each image you want to train on, draw rectangles form the upper left corner to the lower right corner.

-    NOTE:if data is on the old ITU NAS you have to moove the dataset to a local folder the the user have rights to change mete data on
+    OBS.
+All objects of the categoriez you want to detect needs to be marked up.
+Partly labeled images will ruin the training.

-*   set all "unkown"/"ignore" areas to black
+*   (optional) set all "unkown"/"ignore" areas to black
+  if you labeled areas with the text "ignore" we have the option to mask all these areas and make them black.
     python  mask_unknown_regions.py -h

-    make sure that all .json files use the same format (original .tif image)
+*    make sure that all .json files use the same format (original .tif image)
     python standardize_json.py --json_dir /mnt/T/mnt/trainingdata/object_detection/from_Fdrev_ampol/all/